MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/secret-store-extension.md

 Your Kubernetes cluster must be running Kubernetes version 1.27 or higher.

 1. Configure your [kube-apiserver](https://Kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/) with the issuer URL field and permissions enforcement.
 The following example is for a k3s cluster.
-Your cluster may have different means for changing API server arguments: --kube-apiserver-arg="--service-account-issuer=${SERVICE_ACCOUNT_ISSUER}" and --kube-apiserver-arg="--enable-admission-plugins=OwnerReferencesPermissionEnforcement".
+Your cluster may have different means for changing API server arguments: `--kube-apiserver-arg="--service-account-issuer=${SERVICE_ACCOUNT_ISSUER}" and --kube-apiserver-arg="--enable-admission-plugins=OwnerReferencesPermissionEnforcement"`.

    - Get the service account issuer url.